coguardio/coguard-cli/README.md

 pip3 install coguard-cli
 ```

-Keep in mind that it is a requirement to have Docker installed locally.
+This is a reminder that it is a requirement to have [Docker[(https://docker.com) installed locally.

 ### <a id="installation-remarks"></a>Installation remarks